SRIRUPINPOTULA/Emotion-Recognition/README.md

 The image size is (48,48,3) which is a thing to address.
 Since, the image size is minimal using the image datagenerator tried to zoomin the picture so, that the training can be done in a better way.
 Reached a accuracy of 85% for 26 epochs.

+Transfer Learning Approach:
+For the use of model training, I have used InceptionV3 with known weights where the final dense layers are added inorder to classify.